lindenb/jvarkit/docs/VCFPolyX.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    -n, --filter, --max-repeats
+      if number of repeated bases is greater or equal to 'n' set a FILTER = (tag)
+      Default: -1
     -o, --out
       Output file.
 Optional .
 Default: stdout
   * -R, --reference